Looking for adventure in Indonesia? Then the Mt Ijen hike might be right up your alley.

 Located in East Java, Mt Ijen is home to the largest highly acidic lake in the world.
 The views from the top are breathtaking; almost as breathtaking as the toxic sulphuric gases that this volcano is continuously spewing.

-Mt Ijen Hike: 15 Things To Know Before You Go
+15 Things To Know Before The Mt Ijen Hike

 The hike up Mt Ijen is unlike anything in the world.